 The Petersburg School Board on June 13 appointed Dr. Maria Pitre-Martin as the new superintendent of Petersburg City Public Schools.
-Dr. Pitre-Martin’s first day with Petersburg schools will be July 1.
-She will succeed Dr. Marcus Newsome, who will retire June 30.
+Dr. Pitre-Martin’s first day with Petersburg schools will be July 1, 2019.

 “The School Board believes that Dr. Pitre-Martin is exactly the right person to lead Petersburg schools to the next level,” said School Board Chair Kenneth L. Pritchett, noting that more than 40 candidates from 19 states applied to become Petersburg’s next superintendent.
 “Dr. Pitre-Martin has worked in large and small school districts and has held state-level leadership roles.
 We are confident that Petersburg schools will continue to advance with Dr. Pitre-Martin as our superintendent.”